mui/toolpad/docs/data/toolpad/studio/how-to-guides/customize-datagrid.md

 3. Choose the `OrderIdChip` column in the select menu for custom component:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/customize-datagrid/order-id-column.png", "alt": "Custom component selector", "caption": "Choosing the custom component we created", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/customize-datagrid/order-id-column.png", "alt": "Custom component selector", "caption": "Choosing the custom component you created", "indent": 1 }}

 4. That's it!
 We have the desired functionality: